-John Oakes is the co-founder and co-publisher of OR Books.
+John Oakes is the co-founder of OR Books, where he is now editor-at-large.
 He got his start in publishing in 1987 as an assistant editor at Barney Rosset’s Grove Press.

 Dale Peck is the author of twelve books, including the novels Martin and John and Greenville, the essay collection Hatchet Jobs, and the memoir Visions and Revisions.